zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prerequisites/prerequisites.md

 ## Introduction

 In this step, we will show you how to prepare your work environment in Oracle Cloud Infrastructure.
-We will use cloud-shell as our terminal which is console based, web terminal built in OCI console.
-It is good to use this terminal, in case you are behind corporate VPN, in case you don't have stable network connection.
+We will use cloud-shell as our terminal which is a web-based, terminal built-in OCI console.
+It is good to use this terminal, in case you are behind corporate VPN, in case you don't have a stable network connection.
 To use the Cloud Shell machine, your tenancy administrator must grant the required IAM (Identity and Access Management) policy.

 *Estimated lab time*: 10 minutes

 ### Objectives

--   Create SSH keys in cloud-shell environment
+-   Create SSH keys in a cloud-shell environment
 -   Configure API keys for your cloud user
 -	Modify bash profile to interact with terraform

 ### Assumptions

-* The following workshop requires an Oracle Public Cloud Account that will either be supplied by your instructor, or can be obtained through **Getting Started** steps.
+* The following workshop requires an Oracle Public Cloud Account that will either be supplied by your instructor or can be obtained through **Getting Started** steps.
 * A Cloud tenancy where you have the resources available to provision what mentioned in Architecture Overview.
 * Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.
-* Your cloud account user must have required IAM (Identity and Access Management) policy or admin user.
+* Your cloud account user must have the required IAM (Identity and Access Management) policy or admin user.
 * Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) to your cloud account.

 ## **Step 1**: Login to Oracle Cloud Infrastructure

 1. Let's prepare our work directory.
-We will use Cloud Shell in OCI web console, which is simple and sophisticated cloud terminal for the most of your need.
-It is located right top corner of OCI web console
+We will use Cloud Shell in the OCI web console, which is a simple and sophisticated cloud terminal for most of your need.
+It is located right top corner of the OCI web console

 	![](/images/0.Prep_0.PNG)